tg222eu/FortigateCloud/README.md

 In public ip section, you can leave the IP address as default, SKU: Basic, Assignment: Dynamic

-In advanced select No on serial console
+In advanced select No on serial console and finish

+The deployment will take some time to complete.

+Once deployment is complete, you can now go into virtual machine Fortigate-FGT and check the public address.
+This address will let you connect to the firewall with PVC.
+Copy the address and paste it in your browser, make sure you begin with use https://